-All supervisory meetings have to take place remotely.
-Supervisors and students are asked to draw up plans now for online supervision for the duration of this period.
+All supervisory meetings must take place remotely.
+Supervisors and students should agree a plan for online supervision for the duration of this period.

-Annual Progress Reviews (APRs) will now all be conducted online.
-Where the normal format of APRs in your School involves any face-to-face encounters, such as presentations, they will be adjusted appropriately by the School.
+Annual Progress Reviews will now all be conducted online.
+Where the normal format for reviews in your School involves a face-to-face element, such as presentations, they will be adjusted appropriately by the School.

 All postgraduate (PGR) theses whose submission deadline is in March or April 2020 will be allowed to submit their theses until 1 May 2020 without any detriment.

 Students due to submit corrections following their viva should work towards their original deadline.
 If you have experienced significant delays in completing your corrections due to Covid-19 disruptions please speak to your internal examiner who can liaise with the PGR Pro Dean about an extension.

 Yes.
 Your School and your supervisor will have adapted your final module project so that you can complete it.
 This could involve working on existing data sets rather than collecting your own data.
 It could also mean that your final module assignment have been broken up into smaller parts of work.
 Importantly, whatever the initial plan for your final module, you will be given a chance to complete the module and your degree programme this summer.

 You will be able to apply for an extension.
 Please contact your supervisor as soon as you realise that you need an extension.
 Schools can arrange extensions for up to a month.
 In particularly difficult circumstances, the Deans’ Office will be able to arrange for an additional 3 months of extension.

 If you start out on a summer project but realise that you cannot finish it to your best ability, for instance because your living situation changes significantly over the summer or because you have to take on additional caring responsibilities, please notify your supervisor about this by 15 July 2020.
 We will be able to place you on a leave of absence from mid-May onwards and you can reengage to complete your final project at a later date.